Anders-Holst/colorsphere/README.md

 In the default usage, clicking a color in the sphere will print out its RGB and HSL (hue, saturation, lightness) color coordinates.

-Installs with 'pip install colorsphere'
+Installs with 'pip install colorsphere'.
 Or, to install from this directory:

 1. Create a new virtualenv
 2. `python setup.py install`